 PLANIGRUPO reported a total of 814,000 square meters (m²) of Gross Leasable Area (GLA) composed by 36 properties at the end of 3Q19, of which 806,000 m² of GLA are in operation and stabilized.

-Our GLA in 3Q19 remains due to the operating and stabilized properties.
+Our GLA in 3Q19 remains stable due to the operating and stabilized properties.

-The increase of GLA of the properties in operation and stabilized in 3Q19 is mainly due to the stabilization of our Urban Village shopping center in Garza Sada, which is located within the municipality of Monterrey.

-At the end of 3T19, the occupancy rate was 93.6%, which considers the stabilized properties and excludes the 15,000 m2 in remodeling of the Urban Village Ciudadela property (formerly known as Urban Village Patria).
+At the end of 3Q19, the occupancy rate was 93.6%, which considers the stabilized properties and excludes the 15,000 m2 in remodeling of the Urban Village Ciudadela property (formerly known as Urban Village Patria).

-On November 20, 2018, as part of a restructuring that included the closure of 51 stores in States United and Canada, Lowe’s Cos Inc. made public its intention to close its operations in Mexico3.
+On November 20, 2018, as part of a restructuring that included the closure of 51 stores in the States United and Canada, Lowe’s Cos Inc. made public its intention to close its operations in Mexico3.

-Due to the above, at the end of September this year an agreement for early termination of the lease agreement with Lowe’s corresponding to the leased space in the mall called "Urban Village in Garza Sada" in Monterrey was concluded.
-Said agreement included a cash payment by termination of the contract and the transfer of all the equipment installed in the premises and its improvements.
+Due to the above, at the end of September of this year an agreement for early termination of the lease with Lowe’s corresponding to the leased space in the mall called "Urban Village in Garza Sada" in Monterrey was concluded.
+The agreement included a cash payment by termination of the contract and the transfer of all the equipment installed in the premises and its improvements.

-Consequently, our occupancy rate was reduced in 3Q19 to 93.6%, compared to the rate of occupation in 2Q19, which was 94.4%, and the effect at the property level of 98% to 74%.
-However, by virtue of the cash payment referred to, the flows and results are not affected, so the 3Q19 occupancy rate would have remained at 94.4% which considers the stabilized properties2 (excludes the 15,000 m2 in remodeling of the Urban Village Ciudadela property).
+Consequently, our occupancy rate was reduced in 3Q19 to 93.6%, compared to the rate of occupation in 2Q19, which was 94.4%, and the effect at the property level from 98% to 74%.
+However, by virtue of the cash payment referred to, the flows and financial results are not affected.

 Considering all stabilized properties, not including the Urban Village Ciudadela property that is under redevelopment, the occupancy rate at the end of 3Q19 was 94.1%, compared to 3Q18, which was 93.8%.